-Everybody knows that this industry is tough to those fresh meats who have no backers but want to embark on a career at sea.
+Everybody knows that this industry is tough for those fresh meats who have no backers but want to embark on a career at sea.

 Why You Should Consider This Career

 You read a whole lot of negative heartbreaking testimonials about cadets struggling for company application- some of which are already three years unemployed since they graduated.
-Others even give up.
+Others even gave up.

 This may not be the kind of maritime job that you envisioned during your academic days but it’s a good start than hopelessly praying for a backer.

-The barrier for entry in this field is very low and the competition is second to none since only a few people are interested in being part of a SAR organization.
+The barrier to entry in this field is very low and the competition is second to none since only a few people are interested in being part of a SAR organization.
 Perhaps, the word volunteer is not so appealing.